0glabs/0g-doc/docs/concepts/da.md

 ## The Challenge Today

-Existing DALs tend to require that data be simultaneously sent to all of their network nodes, preventing horizontal scalability and limiting network speed to its slowest node.
+Existing DALs tend to require that data be simultaneously sent to all of their network nodes, preventing horizontal scalability and limiting network speed to the slowest node.
 They also do not have built-in storage systems, requiring connectivity to external systems that impact throughput, latency, and cost.

 Additionally, 0G inherits Ethereum's security, while other systems rely upon their own security mechanisms that fall short.
 This is significant because Ethereum's network is secured by over 34 million ETH staked, representing approximately $80 billion in cryptoeconomic security at the time of writing.
 In contrast, competitors rely on security mechanisms that, at best, represent only a fraction of Ethereum's total security.
 This gives 0G a distinct advantage, as it leverages the vast economic incentives and decentralization of Ethereum's staking system, providing a level of protection that competitors cannot match.